djing-admin/djing/README.md

 - **Metrics & Cards**: Gain insights into your data with dynamic, customizable metrics and cards.
 - **Lenses**: Create focused views to analyze specific subsets of your data.
 - **Resources**: Manage your models and resources effortlessly.
+- **Custom Fields**: Add personalized fields to meet your application's unique needs.
 - **Custom Cards**: Extend the interface with custom-designed cards.
-- **Custom Fields**: Add personalized fields to meet your application's unique needs.
+- **Custom Tools**: Extend the interface with custom-designed tools.
 - **Beautiful UI**: Enjoy a clean, modern, and responsive user interface.

 ## Installation